Phimosis: Causes, Symptoms, Treatment and Prevention

 Followed by the questioning round, the doctor does a physical examination in which he thoroughly looks at the penis and foreskin.
 To confirm, the doctor recommends a urinalysis to check for any urinary tract infections or perform a swab test by taking a sample from the foreskin area to check for bacteria.

-Ayurveda for phimosis
+Ayurveda Treatment for Varicose Veins

 As discussed earlier, phimosis occurs when the foreskin is unable to retract from the tip of the penis.
 According to Ayurveda, the application of herbal oil can help in the retraction of the foreskin and strengthening the skin.
 This helps in the widening of the opening of the skin that covers the genitals thereby, the foreskin backs up over the penis’s tip.